More and more of us are becoming aware that people now expect a personalised customer experience when they engage with us.

 Make it fun, engaging and speaking directly to them – for instance, you can even allow them to enter their name when they begin – and all of these things can go towards at least creating a more personalised experience they’ll appreciate, regardless of the platforms you choose to engage them on.

-TIP: Don’t forget to look at the current trends and challenges that they’re currently facing.
+TIP: Don’t forget to look at the current trends and challenges for interactive presentations.
 This is another good way of showing you understand them, and know who they are.

 Tailor their content by applying some advanced features